 - 1.2.1 This guidance is intended for actuaries undertaking valuations to determine the level of funding in accordance with section 143 of the Act, which requires the valuation to be carried out in accordance with guidance issued by the Board.
-It should be read in conjunction with "Guidance on assumptions to use when undertaking a valuation in accordance with Section 143 of the Pensions Act" (the "assumptions guidance"). - 1.2.2 Additional information that may be of use to the actuary carrying out the section 143 valuation is available on the Board's website in the form of two documents "Additional information for carrying out a section 143 valuation" (the "additional information document").
-It is also important that the actuary consider how to allow for the Hampshire, Hughes and Bauer judgments, please see the "Information for valuing benefits in respect of the Hampshire, Hughes and Bauer judgments in a section 143 valuation" published on our website (the "Hampshire, Hughes and Bauer note"). - 1.2.3 The Act and associated regulations set out the principles relating to the valuation with this guidance setting out the detail. - 1.2.4 This guidance note will be reviewed at regular intervals as the Board deems appropriate. - 1.2.5 Words in a bold typeface are defined in the glossary in part 9 of this guidance. - 1.3 Purpose of the section 143 valuation - 1.3.1 The purpose of the valuation is to determine whether the Board should assume responsibility for a scheme.
+It should be read in conjunction with "Guidance on assumptions to use when undertaking a valuation in accordance with Section 143 of the Pensions Act" (the "assumptions guidance"). - 1.2.2 Additional information that may be of use to the actuary carrying out the section 143 valuation is available on the Board's website in the form of two documents "Additional information for carrying out a section 143 valuation" (the "additional information document") and the "Information for valuing benefits in respect of the Hampshire, Hughes and Bauer judgments in a section 143 valuation" published on our website (the "Hampshire, Hughes and Bauer note").
+In accordance with the Retained EU Law (Revocation and Reform) Act 2023, the effect of the Bauer judgment will not apply to schemes with an assessment date falling on or after 2 January 2024.
+Therefore, for schemes with an assessment period starting on or after 2 January 2024, no allowance should be made for Bauer in s143 valuations for those schemes. - 1.2.3 The Act and associated regulations set out the principles relating to the valuation with this guidance setting out the detail. - 1.2.4 This guidance note will be reviewed at regular intervals as the Board deems appropriate. - 1.2.5 Words in a bold typeface are defined in the glossary in part 9 of this guidance. - 1.3 Purpose of the section 143 valuation - 1.3.1 The purpose of the valuation is to determine whether the Board should assume responsibility for a scheme.
 This valuation is only required within a Pension Protection Fund assessment period, and the Board will instruct an actuary to carry out the valuation. - 1.3.2 Once the valuation has been completed, the Board must consider it for approval in accordance with section 144.
 (Where the Board is not satisfied that the valuation has been prepared as required by section 143, the Board will obtain a fresh valuation.)
 The valuation becomes legally "binding" once it has been approved and the period within which the approval may be reviewed has expired (28 days from the date when the scheme's trustees summarise the valuation for members in accordance with the legislation). - 1.3.3 Where the binding valuation establishes that the assets are not sufficient to meet the protected liabilities, the Board will assume responsibility for the scheme and pay compensation to scheme members in accordance with Schedule 7 to the Act.
 Where the assets are sufficient to meet the protected liabilities, the Board will require the trustees to wind up the scheme outside the Pension Protection Fund by securing benefits at least at the level of Pension Protection Fund compensation in the market.
 Should the scheme be incapable of securing this level of benefits in the market it can apply for reconsideration for the PPF under section 151 of the Act.